Supreme Court vacates ruling barring Trump from blocking Twitter critics, saying case is moot

 Twitter suspended the account on Jan.
 8, two days after a mob of Trump supporters stormed the U.S. Capitol in a failed bid to reverse his election defeat by stopping lawmakers from tallying electoral-college votes.

-The organization that brought the lawsuit, the Knight First Amendment Institute at Columbia University, requested the Supreme Court not disturb the lower court ruling.
+The organization that brought the lawsuit, the Knight First Amendment Institute at Columbia University, requested the Supreme Court not disturb the lower court ruling, but said the point has been made.

-“The public interest in preventing impermissible viewpoint discrimination in government-operated social media accounts weighs heavily in favor of keeping the Second Circuit’s judgment in place,” it said in a brief.
-It quoted from a Supreme Court precedent that said social media platforms like Twitter offer “perhaps the most powerful mechanisms available to a private citizen to make his or her voice heard.”
+“This case was about a very simple principle that is foundational to our democracy: Public officials can’t bar people from public forums simply because they disagree with them,” said Jameel Jaffer, the Knight Institute’s executive director, who argued the case before the Second Circuit.

+“While we would have liked the Supreme Court to leave the Second Circuit’s ruling on the books, we’re gratified that the appeals court’s reasoning has already been adopted by other courts, and we’re confident it will continue to shape the way that public officials use social media.”

 The case had been renamed Biden v.
 Knight First Amendment Institute.